svnlog: make changelog from SVN

 It has some basic options:

-• Show author with --show-author or -a
+- Show author with

-• Show revision number with --show-rev or -r
+--show-authoror-a - Show revision number with

-• Show time with --show-time or -t
+--show-revor-r - Show time with

-• Prefix with a char using --prefix
+--show-timeor-t - Prefix with a char using

-• Specify date or a range (ISO 8601) with --date.
-You can leave the second date empy (date1:) to include today
+--reverse - Specify date or a range (ISO 8601) with

-• If you are better with revision numbers, you can specify one or a range with --revision.
-You can leave the second revision empty (rev1:) to include HEAD revision
+--revision.
+You can leave the second revision empty (rev1:) to include HEAD revision - Group the dates with

-• Also group revisions with --subgroup
+--group - Also group revisions with

 Just make sure you have a SVN CLI in your path and then run svnlog with the options you desire